Machesney Park Family Festival

 The earliest settlers were chiefly from New York state and New England, but the city early acquired a modest cosmopolitan character.
 Large numbers of Irish-born immigrants arrived in the 1850s, and a few Swedish immigrants in 1852.
 After the Civil War, the Swedes began to come in large numbers and quickly became the largest ethnic group in the city.
 They settled chiefly on the east side, and in areas along 7th Street or Kishwaukee Avenue the Swedish language was as common as English as late as the 1920s.
 Other significant ethnic groups that had a presence in Rockford were the Italians (after 1880), Poles and Lithuanians (after 1900), Laotians, Vietnamese, and Hispanics (after 1970).
 One of the founders of the city, Lewis Lemon, was an African American, but the black population of the city was very small until the First World War, after which people from the south, particularly Arkansas and Mississippi, arrived.

 Rockford Female Seminary was chartered in 1847, became Rockford College in 1892, and became fully coeducational in 1958.
+On July 1, 2013 the college became Rockford University.
 Best known of the college's graduates is Jane Addams (1881), founder of Chicago's Hull House and recipient of the Nobel Peace Prize (1930).
 Rockford Public Library, the second such institution in Illinois, opened to the public in August 1872.